- Entertainment and Media»

 50. Eddie the Eagle

-Honestly, this film may be a bit low on my list, but like Race it is a sort of rah-rah inspirational film that checks off the points it needs to to be a good movie without trying too hard to become a gret movie.
+Honestly, this film may be a bit low on my list, but like Race it is a sort of rah-rah inspirational film that checks off the points it needs to to be a good movie without trying too hard to become a great movie.
 Rising star Taron Egerton is a hoot as a somewhat fictionalized version of Eddie "The Eagle" Edwards, here a scrappy Englishman so determined to be an Olympic champion despite clear physical limitations that he managed to steal the show at the 1988 Winter Olympics.
 Hugh Jackman is also great as his very reluctant coach and mentor Bronson Peary; the movie overall is pretty great, and endlessly watchable.
 It's just that its debatable how good it actually is.
-It's definitely worth at least one viewing, though--perhaps to get your head on straight after the last couple of wierd on my list.
+It's definitely worth at least one viewing, though--perhaps to get your head on straight after the last couple of weird films on my list.

 51. Green Room